Vera4528/Vera4528/README.md

 ## Projects
 1. iGEM Arizona Website
-   * constructing…
+   * A website built with Next.js and TypeScript to document the University of Arizona iGEM team's synthetic biology research and projects.
+Collaborated with team members to translate project requirements into responsive modern web pages using contemporary UI/UX design patterns, improved maintainability through a component-based architecture.
 2. Multi-Region ETL Pipeline for Industrial Emissions and Air Quality
    * constructing…
-3. Calendar Assistant: Custom GPT-2 Connected to Gooogle Calendar API
+3. Calendar Assistant: Custom GPT-2 Connected to Google Calendar API
    * constructing…

 ## Contact me